16 Prioritization

 Prioritizing Requirements

-To prioritize our requirements, we move away from ranking each on a scale from 1 to N. Instead, we bin our requirements.
+To prioritize requirements, we move away from ranking each on a scale from 1 to N. Instead, we bin our requirements.
 More specifically, we give each requirement a rank of 10, 20, 30, 40, or 50, where 10 has the highest priority, and 50 has the lowest priority.
 This allows us to review each requirement efficiently and prevents arguments about whether or not, for example, our requirement should be ranked 10th or 11th in the full list of requirements.

 A graphic showing the relative prioritization of the priority bins.
 10s have the highest priority, followed by 20s, 30s, 40s, and 50s.